AlexandreDecan/sismic/docs/behavior.rst

 .. warning:: The list of steps documented hereabove could be incomplete or contain slight variations.
-    An up-to-date list of all the available steps can be found using the ``--steps`` arguments, as in ``sismic-behave elevator.yaml --features elevator.feature --steps``.
+    An up-to-date list of all the available steps can be found using the ``--steps`` arguments of behave.

 .. note:: If you do not want to rely on Sismic and want to use *behave* command-line interface, you can easily
     import the predefined steps using ``from sismic.testing.steps import *``.